 -

-Relations between India and Portugal date back toover 500 years when the Portuguese explorer Vasco da Gama led a sea-faring expedition to Calicut (Kozhikode) in Kerala in May 1498, making him the first to discover a direct sea route between Europe and India, across the Atlantic Ocean and the African continent.
+Relations between India and Portugal date back to over 500 years when the Portuguese explorer Vasco da Gama led a sea-faring expedition to Calicut (Kozhikode) in Kerala in May 1498, making him the first to discover a direct sea route between Europe and India, across the Atlantic Ocean and the African continent.
 This enabled Portugal to directly access the highly profitable Indian spice market and emerge as a dominant colonial trading power.

 -

-In 1502 AD the Portuguese established a trading centre at Kollam (formerly Quilon) in Kerala.
+In 1502 AD, the Portuguese established a trading centre at Kollam (formerly Quilon) in Kerala.
 They later acquired several other enclaves on the western coast including Diu, Daman, Dadra & Nagar Haveli and Goa in 1510.
 Goa subsequently became the capital of the Portuguese activities in the Orient, which stretched from Malacca (Malaysia) in the east to Mozambique in the west.

 -

 Relations between India and Portugal began amicably in 1947 after India’s independence and diplomatic relations were established in 1949.
 However, they soon went into decline in 1950 after Portugal's dictator Antonio Salazar refused to surrender the Portuguese enclaves.
-Indian military action under Operation Vijay liberated Goa on 19 December 1961, ending over 450 years of Portuguese rule.
-However, strained the diplomatic relations were restored following the Portuguese Carnation Revolution in April 1974 which overthrew Salazar’s, Estado Novo.
+Indian military action under “Operation Vijay” liberated Goa on 19 December 1961, ending over 450 years of Portuguese rule.
+However, the strained diplomatic relations were restored following the Portuguese Carnation Revolution in April 1974 which overthrew Salazar’s Estado Novo.
 India and Portugal finally signed a treaty on 31 December 1974 on recognition of India’s sovereignty over Goa, Daman & Diu, Dadra & Nagar Haveli and related matters.
 The treaty came into force on 3 June 1975.

 -

 While relations were cordial, bilateral engagement was sluggish owing to Portugal’s preoccupation with restoring domestic political stability and integrating with the EU and India’s focus also on its region.
 The exchanges of presidential visits in 1990, 1992 and 1998, followed by the visit of PM Atal Bihari Vajpayee to Lisbon in 2000 for the first India-EU Summit and the visit of Portuguese PM José Socrates to Delhi for the 8th India-EU Summit during the 2007 Portuguese Presidency of the EU provided the much needed momentum to contemporary relations.
 The bilateral relations really gathered steam with the reciprocal visits by PM António Costa and PM Narendra Modi in January and June 2017 respectively, followed by the visit of PM Costa in December 2019 and the State Visit of President Marcelo Rebelo de Sousa to India in February 2020.
+In the context of celebration of 50 years of re-establishment of diplomatic relations between both the countries, President Draupadi Murmu visited Portugal from 7-8 April 2025.

 -

 PM Antonio Costa visited India from 7-12 January 2017 with a Ministerial and business delegation.
 PM Costa is the first Indian-origin Head of Government in the Western world.
-During the visit, 8 MoUs were signed in Defence, Agriculture, Marine Research, IT & Electronics, Startups, Renewable Energy etc., establishment of an ICCR Chair at the University of Lisbon etc. A Joint Stamp depicting the dances of both countries was released to commemorate 500 years of diplomatic relations.
+During the visit, 8 MoUs were signed in Defence, Agriculture, Marine Research, IT & Electronics, Startups, Renewable Energy etc., establishment of an ICCR Chair at the University of Lisbon etc. A Joint Stamp depicting the dances of both countries was released to commemorate 500 years of mutual relations.
 Portuguese novel Signo da Ira, set in Goa and authored by PM Costa’s father, was translated into English and released during the visit.

 -